Azure/azure-powershell/src/Sql/Sql/help/Restore-AzSqlInstanceDatabase.md

 			-TargetResourceGroupName "targetResourceGroupName" `
 			-TargetSubscriptionId "targetSubscriptionId"
 ```

-The command restores database backup from instance in one subscription to database `targetDatabaseName` on instance `targetManagedInstanceName` to different subscription `targetSubscriptionId`.
+First command gets source managed database object and stores in variable sourceDatabase.
+Second command executes restore from source to the given target database using point in time restore.

 ## PARAMETERS